chauff/cse1500-web-transcripts/_lectures/css.md

 ### :bangbang: nth-child(X) and nth-of-type(X)

-Imagine you have
-Imagine you have a list of twenty todo items and you want to alternate the todo items' background color (to make it easier to read them).
-Two simple ways to go about this are:
+Imagine you want to show off a number of game statistics on the splash screen of your web application.
+To increase readability, the background and font colors of the items should alternate.
+There are various ways to do this, here are two simple ones:

-- You can *hardcode* the CSS rule of every element, ending up with twenty rules.
+- We can *hardcode* the CSS rule of every element, ending up with as many rules as we have game statistics to show off.
 This is not maintainable.
-- You write two CSS rules (one per background color), assign each to a class and then alternate in the todo items class assignment.
-Better than the first option, but the redundancy remains.
-And what happens if you want to include a todo in the middle of the existing list?
-All subsequent todos would have to be assigned a different class to maintain the alternating colors.
+- We write two CSS rules (one per color choice), assign each to a class (e.g. `.odd` and `.even`) and then alternate the class assignment of the elements holding the game statistics.
+Better than the first option, but still not ideal.
+What happens if we want to include a game statistic in the middle of the existing list?
+All subsequent game statistics would have to be assigned a different class to maintain the alternating colors styles.

-Ideally, we only create two CSS rules and solve the rest (alternate assignment of background colors) with pseudo-classes.
-And that's exactly what we can do with the two pseudo-classes we introduce next.
+Ideally, we only create two CSS rules and solve the rest (alternate assignment of colors) with pseudo-classes.
+And that's exactly what we can do with the two pseudo-classes we introduce now:

 - [`:nth-child(X)`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child) is any element that is the Xth **child element** of its parent;
 - [`:nth-of-type(X)`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-of-type) is any element that is the Xth **sibling** of its type.

 In both cases, `X` can be an integer or formula, e.g `2n+1`, where `n` represents a number starting at 0 and incrementing.
 Instead of `2n` and `2n+1` we can also use `even` and `odd` as shortcuts.
 If we want to start counting elements in reverse order, we can use the analogous `:nth-last-child(X)` and `:nth-last-of-type(X)` pseudo-classes.

-If we are aiming at the first and/or last child or sibling element, we also have additional shortcut pseudo-classes:
+If we are aiming at the first and/or last child or sibling element, we also have additional pseudo-classes available to us:

 | Pseudo-class   | Equivalent to        |
 |----------------|----------------------|